 Changes in Legislation

 Changes in legislation can significantly impact the rules surrounding child support, including determining “what age do you stop paying child support in Australia.”
-Australian family law is dynamic and responsive to social changes and economic conditions, and as such, amendments to child support laws may occur to better address the realities of modern family structures and financial responsibilities.
-Here are several ways in which legislative changes could influence child support obligations:
+Australian family law is dynamic and responsive to social changes and economic conditions.
+As such, amendments to child support laws may occur to better address the realities of modern family structures and financial responsibilities.

 1. Adjustments in Age Limits

-- Legislators may change the legal age of majority or adjust the conditions under which child support is extended past the age of 18.
+Legislators may change the legal age of majority or adjust the conditions under which child support is extended past the age of 18.
 For example, changes might consider young adults who are engaged in higher education or vocational training full-time.

 2. Inclusion of Special Circumstances